derrikdennis/sqlalchemy-challenge/README.md

 ## Climate App

 Code for the climate app can be found under app.py.
 Enter "python app.py" into a terminal.
 You then will go to [http://127.0.0.5000/](http://127.00.5000/) to start the results.

+## Bonus: Other Recommended Analysis

+There were optional challenge queries.
+I shall now attempt these.

+### Temperature Analysis I

+Hawaii is reputed to enjoy mild weather all year.  is there a meaningful difference between the temperature in June and December?

+ - I will bring in hawaii measurements.csv using pandas's `read_csv()` to perform this portion.

+ - I will identify the average temperature in June at all stations across all available years.
+And I will do the same thing for December.

+ - I will use the t-test to determine wheher the difference in the means, if any, is statistically significant.